 Studying this course will help you to develop excellent communication, project management and trouble shooting skills.
 This will include considering the role of computer systems and the implications of their use in personal and professional situations, the design, creation, testing and evaluation of a relational database system to manage information and how businesses use social media to promote their products and services.

 There are four units of study, 3 are mandatory and 1 optional.
 Two of the mandatory units consist of externally assessed examinations.
 The remaining units are assessed through assignments.
 Grades are classed as 'Pass', 'Merit' or 'Distinction' or 'Distinction *'.

 Enrichment and Work Experience

-There is an expectation to complete a minimum of one week work placement during your course, usually in the summer term.
+There is an expectation to complete a minimum of one-week work placement during your course, in the Summer term.
 You will be proactive in finding a placement that will enable you to use your skills and to enrich your experience so that any applications for university or employment will show that you have good practical, as well as good academic levels of achievement.
 Enrichment includes computer gaming and practical computer maintenance.

 All IT students will be required to do additional reading to develop an awareness of emerging technologies.
 This can be achieved through internet research and reviewing technology broadcasts such as the BBCs “Click” programme and different websites such as “Extreme Tech” and Google’s “Wired”.

 Law, Psychology, Business, Accounting, and Graphic Design, Media and Music Technology.

 Many students progress to degree courses including information technology, media communications, business studies, communication and computer systems and electronic communication systems.
 Career opportunities include website design, computer graphics, training and technical support.

 Why study at The Sixth Form Bolton?